aa14k/rl-llm/README.md

 ## 🚀 Getting Started

+WARNING: THE SETUP MAY NOT WORK AS VERSION GET UPDATED (AND CUDA CHANGES).
+CONSULT YOUR LLM IF THERE ARE ISSUES.

 Follow these steps to set up your environment and run the training scripts.

 ### 1. Create and Activate Conda Environment